-Declaring versus Inferring
+Declaring vs. Inferring

 PureParse allows your to both declare the type of your validation functions explicitly, and to infer the types from the validation logic: